CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/_index.md

 ## Considerations

 ### Cut-through Mode and Store and Forward Switching

-On switches using Broadcom Tomahawk, Trident II, Trident II+, and Trident3 ASICs, Cumulus Linux supports store and forward switching for VXLANs but does **not** support {{<link url="Buffer-and-Queue-Management#cut-through-mode-and-store-and-forward-switching" text="cut-through mode">}}.

 On switches using Mellanox Spectrum ASICs, Cumulus Linux supports cut-through mode for VXLANs but does **not** support store and forward switching.